VOLUNTEER LINKS

 UNA Exchange has worked on the EVS programme since 1998 and co-ordinates both the hosting and sending of EVS volunteers.
 We can be your EVS sending organisation if you are currently resident in Wales or have previously volunteered with UNA Exchange.
 Please contact , EVS Programme Co-ordinator if you would like further information about applying for an EVS project.

 More information on what you can expect from EVS, how the programme is structured and how the application process works is available on request.
-You can also come along to our EVS Info Sessions whch run throughout the year, please contact Georgie Mavrakis for further details.
+You can also come along to our EVS Info Sessions whch run throughout the year, please contact

-An EVS life in Estonia
+EVS in Norway